 And I was good at it.

 Growing up, I observed double standard on women at church, school, on television, in the news and in society.
-It really bothered me and I could not understand why women were treated differently.
+It bothered me and I could not understand why women were treated differently.

 I remembered thinking, “How unfair!”